Euthycarcinoidea: Affinities

+Cladogram of Mandibulata after Laville et al. (2025), showing proposed position of Euthycarcinida as sister to Myriapoda:

 Environment and life habits

 Euthycarcinoid fossils have been found in marine, brackish and freshwater deposits.
 Taxa from the Cambrian are from marine or intertidal sediments, while all specimens from the Ordovician to the Triassic are freshwater or brackish.
 Fossil impressions of euthycarcinoid postabdomens in association with Protichnites trackways in Cambrian intertidal/supratidal deposits also suggest that euthycarcinoids may have been the first arthropods to walk on land.
 It has been suggested that the biofilms and microbial mats that covered much of the vast tidal flats during the Cambrian Period in North America may have provided the nourishment that lured these arthropods onto the land.
 Fossil evidence also suggests the possibility that some euthycarcinoids came onto the land to lay and fertilize their eggs via amplexus, as do the modern horseshoe crabs.

 Classification

 The known species of euthycarcinoids and their distribution were reviewed by Racheboeuf et al. in 2008.
 Additional species were described by Collette and Hagadorn in 2010.